-The following students earned a position on the University of Evansville Dean's List for academic achievements during the Fall Semester 2017.
+The following students earned a position on the University of Evansville Dean's List for academic achievements during the Spring Semester 2018.

 Some 47 Army Reserve Officers' Training Corps (ROTC) cadets at the University of North Georgia (UNG) have been ranked in the top 20 percent in the nation out of 5,536 cadets in this year's U.S. Army Cadet Command national Order of Merit List.
 Ranking in the top 20 percent and higher also carries with it designation as a Distinguished Military Graduate.